japorized/TeX_notes/README.md

 My main editor is Sublime Text, but I have a setup for VIm as well.

 ---
-### Information about PMATH351F17 and PMATH347F17

-These notes will stop at Lecture 11, since I have to drop these courses due to personal reasons.
-I will continue to accept typo amendments wherever necessary.
-Please feel free to copy these notes for yourselves and continue editing from there.

----
 ### Typos?
+Erroneous proof?

-Please feel free to either contact me or send a pull request for rectifying typos.
+Please feel free to either contact me or create an issue.

-For users familiar with git, you do not have to clone the entire repo just to make that correction, since you may use the editor on GitHub to make amends.

 ---
 ### LaTeX Template